PHYGITAL WANDERER

 ARTIST BIO

-Sylvain Doreau (born in 1964 in Paris) is a transdisciplinary artist whose work explores emotional memory, disappearance, and the urban landscape through painting, video, text, and digital technologies.
+Sylvain Doreau (born in 1964 in Paris) is a transdisciplinary artist and CG animation veteran whose work explores emotional memory, disappearance, and the urban landscape through painting, video, text, and digital technologies.

-Between 1989 and 1996, as part of Medialab Paris (Canal+), he created numerous TV graphics and collaborated with major artists and figures such as the Di Rosa brothers, Kriki, Matt Mulligan, Francis Ford Coppola, Karl Lagerfeld, Peter Gabriel, and Moebius.
-These formative years deepened his fascination with light, texture, and visual structure.
+Between 1989 and 1996, as part of Medialab Paris (Canal+), he created numerous TV graphics and collaborated with major artists and figures such as Moebius, Peter Gabriel, Francis Ford Coppola, Karl Lagerfeld,the Di Rosa brothers, Kriki, Matt Mulligan, These formative years deepened his fascination with light, texture, and visual structure and storytelling.

 Seeking broader horizons, he joined DreamWorks Animation in San Francisco in 1998, working on Antz and Shrek as a 3D set designer, collaborating closely with the Art Department and pioneering early cinematic previsualization techniques.